 Management is responsible for the preparation of the consolidated business report which is consistent with the consolidated financial statements prepared in accordance with International Financial Reporting Standards as adopted by the EU.
 Our responsibility is to assess whether or not the accounting information disclosed in the consolidated business report is consistent with that contained in the consolidated financial statements.
 Our work in respect of the consolidated business report was limited to checking it within the aforementioned scope and did not include a review of any information other than that drawn from the audited accounting records of the Group.
-In our opinion the 2013 consolidated business as of 31 December 2013.
+In our opinion the 2013 consolidated business report is consistent with the disclosures in the consolidated financial statements as of 31 December 2013.